 Being a part of a community abroad allows you to meet classmates and locals with various backgrounds, passions, and interests, creating a semester unique to you.
 Past students have even said these extracurricular activities became memorable talking points for resumés and interviews.
 Some of the opportunities include:

 - Clubs and Activities: Connect with Copenhageners by joining a local organization or activity.
-Check out the Activities Fair at the start of your semester to discover how to involve yourself; with over 40 organizations attending, you’ll have the opportunity to meet representatives from sports clubs, choirs, LGBTQIA+ groups, religious communities, and more
+Stop by the Student Hub at the start of your semester to discover how to involve yourself; opportunities include sports clubs, choirs, LGBTQIA+ groups, religious communities, and more

 - Create Space Workshops: From canvas painting to knitting, these workshops provide a space to relax and meet students from both DIS and local universities

 - DIS Film Club: Share your enthusiasm and passion for European Cinema with fellow students, young Danes, and DIS faculty

 - DIS Sustainable Boutique: An inviting and sustainable space, the boutique offers items donated by past students – everything is free!
 Volunteer to coordinate and staff the Sustainable Boutique or simply stop by during your semester

 - Diverse Identities Social Club: Discuss and reflect on personal experiences surrounding identity, diversity, and intercultural interactions while abroad

 - New in Town Meetups: From board game nights to bonfires and community dinners, New in Town meetups provide an opportunity to experience the city with other DIS students while socializing as the locals do